patriceckhart/neos-react-form/README.md

 ## Usage

+Your `onSubmit()` function should fetch a post request which passes a FormData object to the Neos Flow ActionController.

 ```javascript
 import * as React from "react";
 import {Submit, Input, Form, Hidden, Select, SelectOption, TextArea, Checkbox, Label, Radio, Upload, Identifier} from "neos-react-form";